 Integrate a little fine art into your Earth Day lesson plans with a simple (and sweet) watercolor painting.
-I completed this activity with my own kindergarten students last week and it was a huge hit.
+I completed this Earth Day art project with my own kindergarten students last week and it was a huge hit.
 This blog post breaks the entire process down into small, easy steps that will give all students a feeling of success!

-I love, love, LOVE the simplicity of this project!
+I love, love, LOVE the simplicity of this project and I know that you will too!

-That’s is all of the drawing that’s required!
+That’s all the drawing that’s required!
+Now it’s time to trace.

-The next step is simple but oh-so-important to help prevent the paint colors from running together.
-Use a black crayon to trace on top of each pencil line.
+4. Trace lines with a black crayon: Use a black crayon to trace on top of each pencil line.
 Encourage students to add a little extra pressure and make nice dark lines with the black crayon.
+This step is simple but oh-so-important to help prevent the paint colors from running together.

 Once all of the pencil lines have been traced with black crayon, your students will be ready to paint!

 In my kindergarten class, I gave step-by-step painting directions so the students would be mindful of using the proper colors.
-Each student began by painting the land “blobs” green.
+Keep scrolling for simple painting instructions!

 Here you can see students carefully tracing their pencil marks with a black crayon.